Torres1982/Wipro_Week_1_Assessment/README.md

 1. Ternary operator broken into smaller parts in order not to repeat the parts of the code (first review part 2).
 UPDATED.
 2. Replace the *each* jQuery function with a Java Script expression to avoid unnecessary looping.
 UPDATED.
 3. Replace the *input type submit* with the *button* in HTML form (make it clear it's not an input from the user).
 UPDATED.
 4. Add an extra function to add user details to local database - to use more meaningful function name *(addUserDataToLocalDatabase(key, value))*.
+UPDATED.
 5. Advantages of Kotlin over Java specifically in Android.
 PREPARED.
 6. The *use strict* in Java Script.
 PREPARED.
 7. What does JQuery selector do when selecting multiple elements that have the same class.
 PREPARED.